-Over the years, traditional marketing has developed into digital marketing and consumer-generated media is also replacing mass media at a steady pace.
+Over the years, traditional marketing has developed into digital marketing, and consumer-generated media is also replacing mass media steadily.

-Today’s consumers are more trusting of experiences that customers share about your product and services on social media than your traditional marketing or advertising messages, whether print or electronic.
+Today’s consumers trust the experiences customers share about your product and services on social media rather than your traditional marketing or advertising messages, whether print or electronic.

 What is Social Listening?

-According to this definition, social listening is monitoring social media channels for mentions of your brand, competitors, product, and more.
+According to this definition, social listening monitors social media channels for mentions of your brand, competitors, product, and more.
 It allows brands to track, analyse, and respond to conversations about them on social media.
 It’s a crucial component of audience research.

 Why Is Social Listening Important?

 - Active social listening is the foundation of your social media strategy.
-Learning what people are saying about your brand and industry will determine the content you create or curate on social media.
+Learning what a social media user says about your brand and industry will determine your content creation effort, i.e. the content you create or curate on social media.

-- Through active social listening, you’ll now be able to measure, test, and analyse the performance of your social media activities and integrated marketing campaigns.
+- Through active social media listening, you’ll now be able to measure, test, and analyse the volume of conversation and performance of your social media activity and integrated marketing campaigns.
+This information can help your social marketing and improve future campaigns.

-- In our digital age, it’s the consumers through social media that shape a brand’s reputation and not the brands themselves.
-So your active listening on social media will help you find and address damaging conversations about your brand.
+- In our digital age, the consumers shape a brand’s reputation and not the brands themselves through social media brand’s reputation and not the brands themselves.
+So active listening on social media will help you find and address damaging conversations about your brand.

-- You can also use the feedback and criticisms about the brand you receive through it to help improve your product and service delivery.
-By showing your consumers that their opinions matter, you’ll build goodwill for your brand and the potential of winning new customers.
+- You can also use the feedback and criticisms about the brand in product development to help improve your product and service delivery by showing your consumers that their opinions matter.
+You’ll build goodwill for your brand and the potential to win new customers.

 - Do you know what consumers are saying about your industry?
 Do you know what makes consumers happy or unhappy about your trade?
-Answers to these and much more are from active social listening, and these answers will help you develop your business strategy to make you an industry leader.
+Do you know any common misspellings of your brand name that people make?
+Answers to these and much more are from active social listening.
+These answers will help you develop your business strategy for social networking to ensure customer satisfaction and make you an industry leader.

-- Through active social listening, you’ll also be able to benchmark your performance on social media with those of your competitors and discover areas you need to improve.
+- Through active social listening and competitive analysis, you’ll also be able to benchmark your performance on social media with your competitors and discover areas you need to improve to achieve your business goal.

-- It can help you find critical influencers.
-These are persons on social media whose opinions of your brand can help sway consumers towards or away from your brand.
+- It can help you find key influencers for your influencer marketing to boost your social media presence.
+People on social media whose opinions of your brand can help sway consumers towards or away from your brand.
 Develop relationships with these people to gain valuable insight into your products, brand, or industry.

 Let’s also look at some interesting stats: